Cleaning & Organizing

 Nicole Fornabaio/Rd.com, iStock/AndreyPopov, iStock/camaralenta

 Sure, they’re great for taking lunches to work or snacks on the go, but when it comes to slipping them into your dishwasher, beware.
 If an item is not clearly labeled as “dishwasher friendly” by the manufacturer (you can always check online if you’ve already thrown out the box it came in), this means it’s not safe.
 “The heat from the water or during the drying period can melt or change the chemical composition of the container, making it unsafe to place food in and reuse,” says Bridges.
-“Try not to reuse any take-out containers and only purchase tupperware that is labeled ‘dishwasher friendly.’”
+“Try not to reuse any take-out containers and only purchase plastic food storage containers labeled ‘dishwasher friendly.’”
 Check out the things you should never put in your washing machine.

 Wooden utensils and cutting boards

 Nicole Fornabaio/Rd.com, iStock/AndreyPopov, iStock/photka